 Sample Grazing RFP

-Project Understanding 25 Points

-Price 25 Points

-Relevant Experience 15 Points

-Written Grazing Plan and Schedule 25 Points

-Community Outreach 10 Points

-Total Points Possible 100 Points

 Project Understanding: Responsive proposals will demonstrate an understanding of job/site specific issues unique to the Rocklin area.
 They will also demonstrate that, while the primary purpose of grazing is for fuel load reduction, the contractor is aware of the regulatory obligations associated with grazing environmentally sensitive areas.

 Relevant Experience: Responsive proposals will include relevant experience with previous private and municipal grazing jobs in the Northern California region.